WuMingDao/markdown-it-ts/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+## Acknowledgements

+markdown-it-ts is a TypeScript re-implementation that stands on the shoulders of [markdown-it](https://github.com/markdown-it/markdown-it).
+We are deeply grateful to the original project and its maintainers and contributors (notably Vitaly Puzrin and the markdown-it community).
+Many ideas, algorithms, renderer behaviors, specs, and fixtures originate from markdown-it; this project would not exist without that work.

 ## License